p91g/patrick-moore.github.io/_pages/about.md

 {% comment %}
 #<img src='https://p91g.github.io/patrick-moore.github.io/images/data_bss_city_groups.png'>{: .align-right width="300px"}
 {% endcomment %}
-🧑‍💻 I am a PhD candidate of Geospatial Data Science, focussing on optimising transport systems using smart mobility data.
+🧑‍💻 I hold a PhD in Intelligent Transport Systems, focussing on optimising transport systems using smart mobility data.

-🤖 🗺️ I am passionate about visualising, exploring and modelling data, particularly geo-spatial data
+I am passionate about visualising, exploring and modelling data, particularly geo-spatial data

-🚲 I have a special interest in cycling research

-📚 My thesis focussed on explaining, predicting and optimising bikeshare use in the UK
+My thesis focussed on explaining, predicting and optimising bikeshare use in the UK

 What is this site for?
 ------